ariasher/Amar-Ujala-Downloader/README.md

 # Amar Ujala Downloader

 A downloader for Amar Ujala Hindi newspaper.
 Downloads images from the website and converts them into a pdf file.
-Only two sections are downloaded: _Main City_ and _My City_ pages.
+Only two sections are downloaded: _*Main City*_ and _*My City*_ pages.

 ## Usage
 There are three actions and two modes for the downloader.

 ### Actions
-*_conf:_* This action is used to configure the downloader.
+*_conf:_* This action is used to configure the downloader. <br />
         There are three settings:
         * path: Specifies the path where the temporary files and pdf will be saved.
         * prefix: prefix for the pdf file.